jthomperoo/custom-pod-autoscaler/README.md

 This is the Custom Pod Autoscaler (CPA) code and base images.

-The CPA is part of the [Custom Pod Autoscaler Framework](https://custom-pod-autoscaler.readthedocs.io/en/stable).

 ## What is it?

 A Custom Pod Autoscaler is a Kubernetes autoscaler that is customised and user created.
 Custom Pod Autoscalers are